 Earn your degree while you work.

-When our students reach their full potential, our communities get stronger.
-That starts with leaders who know how to work with others — from legal teams to budget specialists — in pursuit of positive change.
-The School of Education and Health Services (SEHS) will show you how to build bridges between schools and communities, make strategic decisions and ensure that every student has the resources they need to grow.
+When our students reach their full potential, our communities strengthen.
+That starts with leaders who understand the complexities of education, whether in schools, literacy initiatives, or higher education settings.
+The School of Education and Health Sciences (SEHS) will show you how to build bridges across educational institutions, foster positive change, and ensure that every student has the resources they need to grow.

 ONLINE MSE CURRICULUM